openedx/openedx-aspects/docs/how-tos/production_configuration.rst

 Celery tasks without batching (default)
 ---------------------------------------

+**Recommended for:** Development, testing, or very small deployments.

 Each tracking log event that has an xAPI transform gets queued as a task.
 The task performs the xAPI transform and queues a second task to send the event to Ralph.
 Ralph checks for the existence of the event in ClickHouse before inserting.
 Events deemed "`business critical`_" can be configured to be retried upon failure.

 Pros: